yinyuWu/COMP9417-Project/README.md

 3. Target functions and generated data: Target.py contains target functions and functions related to generated data.

 4. summary, notebook jupyter notebooks and KNNwithNumpy folder contains all experiments we introduce in our report.

+5. BallTree.py is a data structure of ball tree which is used to find k nearest neighbours in KNN classification.

+6. scaler.py is our own MinMaxScaler